-To obtain a special use permit you need to contact Joyce Kleen (email@example.com) at the Fish and Wildlife Service and she will guide you through the process, but will want to know the purpose of your request.
+To obtain a special use permit I contacted Joyce Kleen (email@example.com) at the Fish and Wildlife Service and she guided me through the process, but wanted to know the purpose of my request.

 There is a $100 fee for the permit and in return you will be given the brightly colored vest.
 Which you must be worn while you are in the water.
 All the vests are numbered on the back… So if you break the rules the Manatee Watch wardens will know who they are dealing with.
 And you can expect to be in a spot of hot water!

 Planning your trip to Crystal River – An Observation

 I have been to the Crystal River twice now.
 The first time for 10 days and the second time for 2 days.
 The first trip basically met most of my objectives and all the manatee images shown were taken on that trip, but the second trip was tied on the back of one to the Bahamas and was a wash-out because of bad weather and closure of the Three Sisters Spring because of low water temperatures.